Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-MySQL-README.md

 ![mysql_design.png](img/mysql_design.png)

-1. The JDBC auth plugin will get an access token from Microsoft Entra ID.
+1. The JDBC auth plugin will get an access token from Azure AD.
 2. The JDBC driver will take the token obtained from step 1 as the password ( `token as password`) to connect with the MySQL server.
 3. The MySQL server will check the access token and authenticate internally.